Alluxio/alluxio/docs/en/ufs/Azure-Blob-Store.md

 use in that container, either by creating a new directory in the container, or using an existing one.
 For the purposes of this guide, the Azure storage account name is called `<AZURE_ACCOUNT>`, the container in that storage account is called `<AZURE_CONTAINER>` and the directory in that container is called `<AZURE_DIRECTORY>`.
-For more information about Azure storage account, Please see [here](https://docs.microsoft.com/en-us/azure/storage/storage-create-storage-account).
+For more information about Azure storage account, please see [here](https://docs.microsoft.com/en-us/azure/storage/storage-create-storage-account).